-Plan: Using phNPCs we will functionally validate approximately 200 candidate enhancer regions by endogenously mutating them using the CRISPR/Cas9 targeting system.
-By utilizing CRISPR technology, we are able to edit the genome using CRISPR and CRISPR-associated (Cas) genes that have been exploited to achieve site-specific DNA recognition and cleavage.
-[18].
-In this fashion, not only are we interrogating our target enhancers in their endogenous chromatin context, but we will also be able to obtain a clearer picture on which gene(s) the regulatory element may control.
-We will generate LOF mutations in putative enhancers using a 96-well plate format and use a qRT-PCR (quantitative reverse transcriptase PCR) assay of nearby gene transcripts to generate quantitative transcriptional read outs.
-Combining the STARR seq and CRISPR enhancer mutational data procured in Aim 3, along with the analytical framework to prioritize disease and neuronal subtype/developmental specific enhancers for each cell type, will enable us to pick out and target the most disease relevant enhancers to test further in Aim 4.
+Plan: Using phNPCs, we will functionally validate approximately 200 candidate enhancer regions by endogenously mutating them using the CRISPR/Cas9 targeting system.
+By utilizing CRISPR technology, we are able to edit the genome using CRISPR and CRISPR-associated (Cas) genes that have been exploited to achieve site-specific DNA recognition and cleavage [18].
+In this fashion, not only are we interrogating our target enhancers in their endogenous chromatin context, but we will also be able to obtain a clearer picture of which gene(s) the regulatory element may control.
+We will generate loss-of-function mutations in putative enhancers using a 96-well plate format and use a qRT-PCR (quantitative reverse transcriptase PCR) assay of nearby gene transcripts to generate quantitative transcriptional read outs.
+Combining the STARR-seq and CRISPR enhancer mutational data procured in Aim 3, along with the analytical framework to prioritize disease and neuronal subtype/developmental-specific enhancers for each cell type, will enable us to select and target the most disease-relevant enhancers for further testing and evaluation in Aim 4.